Hypixel-API-Reborn/hypixel-api-reborn/docs/JavaScript/SkyHelperNetworth/Readme.md

 This will explain how to convert a Hypixel-API-Reborn API request into useable data that can be parsed into SkyHelper Networth.
 This assumes that you will be using JavaScript.
-Please checkout [the TypeScript version](../TypeScript/SkyHelperNetWorth.md) of this guide if you need JavaScript
+Please checkout [the TypeScript version](../TypeScript/SkyHelperNetWorth.md) of this guide if you need TypeScript

 ## Requirements